 Paralegal Degree Programs in Washington

-The paralegal curriculum at Edmonds Community College incorporates a solid foundation in legal specialties such as intellectual property, litigation, and criminal law with development of key professional skills such as problem solving, critical thinking and legal research and writing.
+The paralegal curriculum at Edmonds Community College incorporates a solid foundation in legal specialties such as intellectual property, litigation, and criminal law with the development of key professional skills such as problem-solving, critical thinking and legal research and writing.
 With courses offered day, evening and online and a program structure that allows students to start studying in the summer, fall, winter or spring, Edmonds Community College Paralegal studies program is a comprehensive and accommodating option for prospective paralegals in the state.
 Three separate degree programs are offered including a Paralegal Associate of Technical Arts degree, an Advanced Paralegal Certificate for students with a bachelor’s degree of higher, and a Medical Paralegal Certificate for registered nurses with a degree or diploma.
 All three degree program options have been formally approved by the American Bar Association.

 Spokane Community College